 I love that there are over thousands of rose varieties to choose from.
-Drift roses are the best for garden bed coverage, and they are easy to maintain.
-I have some knockouts in the back since they get so tall, and I keep my climbing roses on my back fence.
+Drift roses are the best for garden bed coverage and are easy to maintain.
+I have knockouts in the back since they get so tall, and I keep my climbing roses on my back fence.
 You’ll find purple, dark pink, soft pink, yellow, orange, peach, red, white, and lavender roses in my yard!

-I prune my roses in late winter since the temperatures warm up fast, and pruning helps eliminate diseases promotes more blooms and stronger canes.
-Pruning was so intimidating the first year I did it, but you’ll soon realize you can’t ruin a rose bush by over-pruning.
+I prune my roses in late winter since the temperatures warm up fast, and pruning helps eliminate diseases and promotes more blooms and stronger canes.
+Pruning was intimidating the first year I did it, but you’ll soon realize you can’t ruin a rose bush by over-pruning.
 They are so forgiving and grow right back bigger and better!
 Kyle mowed over two of my rose bushes by accident, and they started growing back up a few weeks later.
-Just think of all the roses growing in the wild or near abandoned houses.
+Think of all the roses growing in the wild or near abandoned houses.
 They still look amazing!

 I learned how to prune roses from several YouTube videos.
 I spend most of my time pruning the climbing roses and zip-tying them to my fence to train them to grow upward.

 As long as you’re cleaning up the dead blooms on drift roses, you can get away with leaving them unpruned.
-But since I have so many of them, I make sure to clean up their growth.
+But since I have so many of them, I clean up their growth.
 They start to grow into each other, and I like them to look cleaner.
 When rose canes cross each other, they can rub off the skin and leave them open to disease.

 Another way to save money aside from planting by seed is to separate your plants each season.
 There are SO MANY plants that multiply, and you can break them up, plant them in different spots, and fill up your garden as the years go by.
 I have separated my foxgloves, dianthus, Shasta daisies, Lillies, and phlox.
 Sometimes, my mom will bring me over some plants she’s separated from since her garden gets overcrowded from the years of growth.
 She’s bringing me a butterfly bush this summer, and I’m so excited about it!
 I’ve even separated a few for her to take back to her garden, which makes me feel like I’m doing something right!